MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: conceptual
-ms.date: 04/28/2024
+ms.date: 04/29/2024

 ms.author: justinha
 author: gregkmsft
 manager: amycolannino
 ms.reviewer: gkinasewitz, gustavosa

-# Customer intent: As an authentication administrator, I want learn how to manage an external authentication method (EAM) for Entra ID.
+# Customer intent: As an authentication administrator, I want learn how to manage an external authentication method (EAM) for Microsoft Entra ID.

 ---
 # Manage an external authentication method in Microsoft Entra ID (Preview)

 An external authentication method (EAM) lets users choose an external provider to meet multifactor authentication (MFA) requirements when they sign to Microsoft Entra ID.
 An EAM can satisfy MFA requirements from Conditional Access policies, Identity Protection sign-in risk policies, Privileged Identity Management (PIM) activation, and when the application itself requires MFA.

-EAMs differ from federation in that the user identity is originated and managed in Entra ID.
+EAMs differ from federation in that the user identity is originated and managed in Microsoft Entra ID.
 With federation, the identity is managed in the external identity provider.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::